paulstothard/helpful_commands/README.md

 squeue --format="%i %u %j %t" -u $USER | column -t
 ```

 Once this job is running, Nextflow will start submitting its own jobs, for the various steps of the pipeline.
 These jobs will be included in the output of the `squeue` command.
+You can log out of the cluster and the pipeline will continue to run.

 Once all the jobs are complete, examine the `.out` and `.err` files as well as the files in the `sarek_output` folder.

+The `.out` file will contain progress and error messages and will indicate whether the pipeline completed successfully.
+The `.err` file may contain error messages depending on the types of errors encountered.

-The `work` folder that is created by Nextflow contains the results of each step of the pipeline and allows work to be resumed if the pipeline is interrupted, by adding the `--resume` option to the `nextflow run` command.
+The `work` folder that is created by Nextflow contains the output of each step of the pipeline.
+The contents of this folder can be used to resume a pipeline run if it is interrupted.

+If the pipeline doesn't complete within the requested time (3 hours) you can re-run it using the same command as before, and it will continue from where it left off.
+You can also double the time requested by adding `--time=6:00:00` to the `sbatch` command.

-If you log out of the cluster you will need to set the environment variables again before re-running the pipeline:
+Note that if you log out of the cluster you will need to set the environment variables again before re-running the pipeline:

 ```bash
 cd ~/scratch